 The fashionable Austrian ski resort of Kitzbühel is well-known for its winter sports, particularly the Hahnenkamm downhill race that takes place annually on its slopes.
 Few people know however, that the region is also a haven for summer adventures, with the mountains Hahnenkamm, Kitzbüheler Horn and Tristkogel offering the perfect trilogy for the ultimate adventure.
-The hiking season this year kicks off on 22 May, with an exciting annual event that features weekend of hiking with legendary mountaineers and world-class skiiers, plus the chance to have all your equipment tested.
-It’s the ideal way to get geared up for the upcoming hiking season and find all the inspiration you need for summer adventures.

 If you do head out on a summer adventure in Kitzbühel, base yourself in the historic car-free town centre, where local craftmanship meets international luxury brands and enticing smells drift from both gourmet restaurants and traditional mountain huts.
 Then head out to explore the surrounding mountains, each with their own unique draw and appeal.
 Here’s what to expect from each one.